DOREMUS-ANR/pivot-graph-constructor/README.md

 This program uses four files, that need to be present in the store folder before execution :

-	- finalResults.rdf, the concatenation of the 3 alignment files produced by the linking phase (useing Legato).
+	- finalResults.rdf, the concatenation of the 3 alignment files produced by the linking phase (using Legato).
 These alignments need follow a specific order  in the EDOAL file (from base a to b, b to c, and finally c to a) for PGC to work properly.
 	- bnf.ttl or bnf_f22only.ttl, the ttl file describing the bnf database (bnf_f22only is a trimmed down version of bnf, keeping only f22 expressions).
 	- pp.ttl, same as bnf
 	- rf.ttl, same as bnf and pp